 The slogan "Grivas is back" has been echoing round Cyprus during the last week, as it has periodically for the last two decades.

-The slogan "Grivas is back" has been echoing round Cyprus during the last week, as it has periodically for the last two decades.
+Background: The slogan "Grivas is back" has been echoing round Cyprus during the last week, as it has periodically for the last two decades.
 Rumour has it that the legendary Greek resistance fighter has slipped back into the island after escaping surveillance in Athens.
 And rumour is enough to bring the tension back to the Greek-Turkish confrontation on the island.
 Already his supporters believe he is organising a coupe to take control in Cyprus.

 In this library compilation, we trace something of the Grivas legend as it evolved through the turbulent recent history of Cyprus.
 For his single-minded pursuit of the cause of ENOSIS (Union with Greece) has won him the kind of support that could still be dangerous to President Makarios's government -- especially at this moment when tension is running high anyway after the virtual breakdown in the three-year-old talks between Greece, Turkey and Cyprus.
 The presence of the 77-year-old General would introduce an unsettling element into an already unstable and complex situation.